 experience and online experience are strongly encouraged to

 Review of applications will begin immediately and continue until

 the position is filled.
-Interested applicants should submit a
+Interested applicants should use the online

-employment.
-Employment is contingent upon completion of successful
+Employment is contingent upon completion of a successful background

 check.
 All inquiries, nominations, and applications will remain

 PNW offers an attractive salary and an excellent benefits package.

 For information regarding the benefits package, visit: www.purdue.edu/benefits

 Purdue University Northwest is an EOE/AA employer.
 All individuals,